LukeLiush/nutchUrlDumpAnalysis/README.md

 # nutchUrlDumpAnalysis

-The java program aims to provide extract the information from the Nutch url dump, and convert them form csv outputed from nutch to JSON format. and The analysis is that we simply count the number of occurances for each url category.
-The following is the definition of url categories in this program and note this program aims to provide the support to analyse crawled data in the project NSF polar scietifc. https://github.com/NSF-Polar-Cyberinfrastructure/datavis-hackathon/issues/1
+The java program aims to xtract the information from the Nutch url dump, and convert them form csv outputed from nutch to JSON format. and we simply count the number of occurances for each url category. note this program aims to provide the support to analyse the crawled data in the project NSF polar scietifc. https://github.com/NSF-Polar-Cyberinfrastructure/datavis-hackathon/issues/1

 Because there are many urls crawled and that reference the pages dynamically generated, it is probably better we group those based on the portion that comes before the "?";
-The java program read the nutch dump produced in CSV format, and compute the count of occurances for categories.
+The java program read the nutch dump file produced in CSV format, and compute the count of occurances for the url categories.

-1st, generate the url dump file with the following cmd.
+1st, generate the url dump file with the following cmd in the nutch machine.

-./nutch readdb [crawldb] -dump [output_path] -format csv
+./<nutch_home>/runtime/local/bin/nutch readdb [crawldb] -dump [output_path] -format csv

 pass the dump file to the java program, the java program automatically compute the count of occurances for each categories and output them in json format.
+The following shows a snippet of the resultant json file.

 {
     "unfetched_categories": [